odennav/boardgame-devsecops-pipeline/README.md

 **Configure Staging Certificate**

-At this moment, we'll use the staging endpoint for certificate propagation.
+At this moment, we'll use the `staging` endpoint for certificate propagation.

-Production endpoint has http request weight-limiting configured which could trigger a block for days/weeks if there are too many failures.
+The api url for the `production` endpoint is configured in a way that triggers a block for days/weeks if there are too many failures.

-Staging wont give us a trusted certificate but it'll assign one that is signed form staging servers.
+The `Staging` endpoint wont give us a trusted certificate but it will assign one that is signed from staging servers.

-If we get staging certificate, thats good.
+If we get `staging` certificate, thats good.
 Then we can use the `caServer` endpoint url to get production certificate.

 I've registered a domain `odennav.com` with a domain registrar.